smussenden/data-journalism-19-spring/instructor-notes/05-session-notes.md

 ## To read
 * their 38 excuses forum post

-## To upload
+## To upload to seesion four folder
 * Excel assignment 2 key and link to it
 * Excel assignment 2 sheet key and link to it.

 ## Print before Class
 * this outline
+* class session 5 guide
-* List of agencies from database hunt
+* List of agencies from database hunt AND CUT OUT.
 * database hunt assignment
 * Excel assignment 2 key
+* 38 excuses

-## Notes
+## Notes for Spring 2019
-* I've moved Memo 1 for data acq project till Tuesday to give you more time.
+* I've moved Memo 1 for data acq project till Tuesday Session 7 to give you more time.
 Expecting something good!

 ## Excel Assignment 2
-* Review this in class.
+* Review the assignment in class.

 ### PIA Discussion